Abhishek Bachchan HUGS Vivek Oberoi Despite His NASTY DIG At Aishwarya Rai Bachchan & Salman Khan!

 Recently, Vivek Had Irked Aishwarya

 For the unversed, recently, Vivek Oberoi had shared a meme featuring himself, Aishwarya Rai Bachchan, Salman Khan, Abhishek Bachchan and Aaradhya.
-His tweet last left many netizens miffed.
-Later, the actor has removed the tweet and had also apologized to everyone for hurting their sentiments!
+His tweet left many netizens miffed.
+Later, the actor removed the tweet and had also apologised to everyone for hurting their sentiments!

 On the work front, Abhishek will be next seen in Anurag Basu's next alongside Rajkummar Rao.